xmoto/xmoto/README.md

 # Replays

-As of alpha version 0.1.8, X-Moto supports recording and playback of replays.
+X-Moto supports recording and playback of replays.
 These are always stored in the Replays/ directory, which is located in the .local/share/xmoto in the user directory.
 One should be aware that replays can take up quite a large amount of